 As one of their most lucrative options, Chase Ultimate Rewards points transfer at a 1:1 ratio to several popular airline and hotel loyalty programs including Southwest Rapid Rewards, British Airways Executive Club, United MileagePlus Explorer, Marriott, IHG, and Hyatt.
 If you’re heavily involved in one of these travel programs already, signing up for this card can help you bring your rewards to the next level.

-If you’re overwhelmed with all those transfer partners, you can redeem your points for travel directly through the Chase travel portal with a 20% discount.
+If you’re overwhelmed with all those transfer partners, you can redeem your points for travel directly through the Chase Ultimate Rewards portal for 25% more value.
 While that may sound daunting, it’s actually rather easy.
 Booking through the Chase travel portal is a lot like booking travel through Expedia; after you enter your trip details, you’ll be presented with a list of options to choose from.

 Lastly, you can redeem your points for cash back or high-value gift cards at a rate of one cent per point.
 If you’re scared of getting stuck with points you can’t use, this is one option to get excited about.
 If you get the Chase Sapphire Preferred® Card to earn points for travel but your travel plans fall through for some reason, you can rest assured your points are good for cash back as well.
 And, who can’t use cash back?